| CHAPTER D28 IN SICKNESS AND IN HEALTH |

 modern Christian reliance on medical science is a result of Reason replacing

 revelation in our lives.
-Enlightened religion claims God gave us medical science so we can accumulate
+Enlightened religion claims God gave us medical science so we can accumulate more

-more knowledge about how to preserve our own lives, and God gave us religion to comfort us about the
+knowledge about how to preserve our own lives, and God gave us religion to comfort us about the

 dwindling number of health threats we haven’t yet mastered through science.

-Sadly, the more we “learn” the more we agree with science’s blasphemous decree
+Sadly, the more we “learn” the more we agree with science’s blasphemous decree that

-disease and therefore attributed diseases to the gods.
-Science has now decreed
+and therefore attributed diseases to the gods.
+Science has now decreed disease

-Christians to reject what God taught them about the subject.
-The way modern
+to reject what God taught them about the subject.
+The way modern Christians

-chapter has any real relevance or impact on their lives; all of them have been
+has any real relevance or impact on their lives; all of them have been

 explained away by Reason.
 And here’s what scares me: It doesn’t bother